Serge Lifar: Paris Opéra Ballet

 In "Icare", Serge Lifar explored the full depth of corporeal lyricism.
 However, the true uniqueness of this production lay elsewhere: for the first time, Lifar sought to liberate dance from the rigid dependency on music, giving it its own sound.
 In this ballet, dance seems to challenge the sky itself.
 The dancer uses the last reflections of earthly existence to propel them into the boundless cosmos.
 This daring desire for the unattainable, doomed to be tested, is symbolized by the myth that shatters his wings, but simultaneously, the genius of dance saves him, offering a single chance to become human.

 Transforming this idea from theory into practice, in 1935, he created "Icare", accompanied only by a group of percussion instruments.
 He sought to avoid imposing a musical score onto his own rhythm and dance, believing that the human body had immense melodic potential and fearing that additional music might dissolve the natural harmony of the dance and distract the audience.

-The true power of expressiveness in "Icare" lies in its unique, constantly evolving rhythm.
-The body of the classical dancer resembles a small orchestra, creating a plastic, visible melody.
-The viewer, watching the dance, unconsciously improvises their own internal music, as each of us carries hidden emotional themes waiting to be triggered and expressed.
+The true expressive power of "Icare" lies in its unique, constantly evolving rhythm.
+The body of the classical dancer functions in the manner comparable to an orchestra, creating an analytical, visible melody.
+In observing the performance, viewers may experience an internal and subjectve music interpretation, as individual feelings might be expressed and affected by the dance.